ItsEcholot/ContainerNursery/README.md

 To improve the user experience a loading page is presented, which automatically reloads when the containers webserver is ready.

-The application listens on port `80` for HTTP traffic.
+The application listens on port `80` for HTTP traffic and uses the socket at `/var/run/docker.sock` to connect to the docker daemon.

 **This application is in alpha at this current stage, it may contain all sorts of nasty bugs and the code quality is 'meh' at best.
 PRs / Bug reports are welcomed.**